Jelly-Pudding/drone/README.md

 When the values are replaced, run `kubectl apply -f drone-runner.yaml`.
 Use the `kubectl logs pod-name-here` command to view the logs.
 Confirm whether the runner established a connection with your Drone server.
 The below image acts as an example of what should appear if there is a successful connection (the initial messages were due to a blocker which will be discussed below):
 ![image](./pictures/kubernetes-runner.png)

+Finally, run this command so the user "system:serviceaccount:default:default" can create "secrets".

+`kubectl create clusterrolebinding serviceaccounts-cluster-admin --clusterrole=cluster-admin --group=system:serviceaccounts`.

+**WARNING: This allows any user with read access to get secrets and gives them ability to create a pod to access super-user credentials.
+This is only used here as this repository is purely for learning Drone.**

 ## Blocker when Installing the Kubernetes Runner

-If you deploy the yaml file and ig has an error which ends with this message:
+If you deploy the yaml file and the logs have an error which ends with this message:

 `dial tcp: i/o timeout`

 Then execute into your container in your pod with this command: `kubectl exec -it pod-name -- sh`.
 Then cd into `/etc/` and type `vi resolv.conf`.
 Add this line `nameserver 8.8.8.8`.
 Then type `exit` to exit the container.
 It should not be able to connect to the internet.
 If necessary redeploy the container again.